ZeroTier: Client

 The ZeroTier client is used to connect to virtual networks previously created in the ZeroTier Central web-based UI.
 Endpoint connections are peer-to-peer and end-to-end encrypted.
 STUN and hole punching are used to establish direct connections between peers behind NAT.
 Direct connection route discovery is made with the help of a global network of root servers via a mechanism similar to ICE in WebRTC.

 Controller

 Virtual networks are created and managed using a ZeroTier controller.
-Management is done using an API, proprietary web-based UI (ZeroTier Central), open-source web-based or CLI alternative.
-Using root servers other than those hosted by ZeroTier Inc. is impeded by the software's license.
+Management is done using an API, proprietary web-based UI (ZeroTier Central), open-source web-based.

-Security

-The following considerations apply to ZeroTier's use as an SDWAN or VPN application: